KseverNikita/ImageClusterer/README.md

 Clustering of the rainbow image.

 ## Repository structure
-In this repository you can find class implemetantion of [Image Cluster](https://github.com/KseverNikita/ImageClusterer/blob/main/ImageCluster.py), notebook with examples of using it, with [Experiments](https://github.com/KseverNikita/ImageClusterer/blob/main/ImageClusterer.ipynb) and [rainbow image](https://github.com/KseverNikita/ImageClusterer/blob/main/rainbow.png).
+In this repository you can find the class implemetantion of [Image Cluster](https://github.com/KseverNikita/ImageClusterer/blob/main/ImageCluster.py), a notebook with examples of using it, with [Experiments](https://github.com/KseverNikita/ImageClusterer/blob/main/ImageClusterer.ipynb) and [rainbow image](https://github.com/KseverNikita/ImageClusterer/blob/main/rainbow.png).

 ## Class description